 Your employment rights

-As an employee, you are entitled to:
+As a worker, you are entitled to:

 - statutory sick pay